The Cast Of Off-Broadway Play ‘Good Bones’ Tackle Gentrification Through Humor

 But this time around, Ijames explores darker themes like gentrification and indulges us in a heated debate about who really gets to experience the American dream in “Good Bones,” directed by Saheem Ali.
 It’s a play that doesn’t hide from uncomfortable topics while leaving room for comedy throughout.

 The production stars Susan Kelechi Watson as Aisha and Mamoudou Athie as Travis, along with Khris Davis as their contractor Earl and Téa Guarino as Earl’s sister Carmen.
-While on a work opportunity to transform the impoverished community she used to live in, Aisha and her well-off boyfriend Travis renovate their home in that neighborhood and get into a heated debate about who truly gets to benefit from this community revitalization with Earl, who feels responsible for maintaining his hood and the dignity of his people.
+While on a work opportunity to transform the impoverished community she used to live in, Aisha and her well-off husband Travis renovate their home in that neighborhood and get into a heated debate about who truly gets to benefit from this community revitalization with Earl, who feels responsible for maintaining his hood and the dignity of his people.

 In an interview with BET, Watson and Athie discuss what makes this play a must-see.